gnosis/dex-research/dFusion/dFusionSpec.md

 - There are at most 2^16 different leafIndices
 - Price is encoded with an accuracy of 64 bits using floating points (61 bits are exponent, last 3 are mantissa)
 - Amounts are encoded with an accuracy of 64 bits using floating points (61 bits are exponent, last 3 are mantissa)

-- Signature is a pair (s, r, v), where s and r are numbers potentially as big as the elliptic curve prime number.
-That means (r, s) -> 512 bits
-Then we can store any order in 3 bytes32 and the total gas costs to k orders would be:
+Then we can store any order in 2 bytes32 and the total gas costs to k orders would be:

 ```
 transaction initiation costs + k* order as payload costs + k* signature verification cost + k* hashing costs + updating the orderHashSha
-21000+k*(6+16+16+64+64+512)*68/8+k*3000+k*60+5000
+21000+k*(6+16+16+64+64)*68/8+k*3000+k*60+5000
 ```

-This means that with 8.8 million gas one can easily store 1000 orders.
+This means that up to 1000 orders can be stored within a single ethereum block .

 ### Constraints from snarks

 The DIZK paper showed that it is possible to calculate snarks for up to several billion constraints.
 However, the parallelization described in this methods only works if the prime-1 of the underlying elliptic curve is sufficiently often divisible by 2.
-The prime-1 of the alt-bn128 curve from ethereum is divisible by 2^28 and hence, we can compute snarks for the constraints system with up to 2^28 ~ 0.26B constraints.
+The prime-1 of the alt-bn128 curve from ethereum is divisible by 2^28 and hence, we can compute snarks for the constraints system with up to 2^28 ~ 268M constraints.